\\\ Summer Beach Dog Walks

 Parking your car in shade at a beach location can be a premium, not only keeps your steering wheel cool for you but lowers the temperature for your dog who may be travelling in a confined rear space when boarding.

-Being on a beach for a few hours means eating a lunchtime picnic on the beach which is always fun, however, your dog may not need to be given a big meal at lunchtime.
+Being on a beach for a few hours means most likely eating a lunchtime picnic on the beach which is always fun, however, your dog may not need to be given a big meal at lunchtime.
 During hot weather, it’s better to feed your pets earlier in the day and later.
 We all know dogs love to sniff your food and it does become difficult not to feed them with your titbits, but this really isn’t good for your dog.
 Packets of dog treats can be useful where they chew for a little while to keep them busy as you eat, and then when back at home, they can enjoy a bigger meal in more comfort.

 YOU MAY LIKE TO READ